 The crance iron that had been powder coated white was pushed on its tube and the jib stay, fore-stay, bobstay and shrouds relocated and tensioned.
 Both anchors were then hauled back into their rollers.
 I had to make twelve 1” inch teak plugs and six 1 1/4” inch plugs to fill the holes in the grating and Samson post.
 I made these by hand because I didn't have a plug cutter for those sizes.

 The reassembly operation took three days, and all this heaving and maneuvering was done with the boat in the water and the bow sticking over the dock.
-This was easier and cheaper than lifting the boat, because we didn't need scaffolding or ladders as we would have on the hard.
-But I was very grateful for the help of three fellow boat owners, and without their help it would have been impossible for me to do the job alone.
+This was easier and cheaper than lifting the boat, because we didn't need scaffolding or ladders, as we would have on the hard.
+But I was very grateful for the help of three fellow boat owners and without their help it would have been impossible for me to do the job alone.

 I now wondered how I might test the new structure.
 The ultimate test of course would be a sea trial in heavy weather but I also decided to conduct a simple static test, by bowsing the bowsprit down to see what happened.

-This is the finished bowsprit showing the powder coated crance iron in place.I wanted to test the strength and security of the bowsprit alone, not the jib and staysail stays, so I disconnected them both.
-With only the bobstay and shrouds attached to the crance iron I lowered the 60 lbs CQR over the bow roller and hooked it under the Marina dock beam directly below.
+I wanted to test the strength and security of the bowsprit alone, not the jib and staysail stays, so I disconnected them both.
+With only the bobstay and shrouds attached to the crance iron I lowered the 60 lbs CQR over the bow roller and hooked it under the large marina dock-beam directly below.
 Then I measured the distance from the crance iron to the dock.

-Testing the bowsprit.I then began to tension the chain with the windlass that I was pleased to see never even moved on its mount.
+I began to tension the chain with the windlass that I was pleased to see never even moved on its mount.
 This hauled the bow downwards and the bobstay bracket disappeared under water.
 A second touch on the windlass hauled the bow down further and the chain became bar tight.
-Amazingly, the bobstay also remained taught, that would have gone slack if there had been any bending in the bowsprit.
+Amazingly, the bobstay also remained taught, and it would have gone slack if there had been any bending in the bowsprit.
 Another touch on the windlass button resulted in ominous groans from the dock timbers, so I quickly measured the drop then slacked it all off.
 The bowsprit had been dragged down 7” inches.
-Hauling a beamy boat down this far displaces a considerable weight of water and imposed some impressive loads on the bowsprit, but there was absolutely no evidence of movement or paint chipping anywhere along the new bowsprit.The new bowsprit looks very smart with it's newly varnished pullpit.
+Hauling a beamy boat like Britannia down this far displaces a considerable weight of water and imposed some impressive loads on the bowsprit, but there was absolutely no evidence of movement or paint chipping anywhere along the new bowsprit.

-On seeing the finished result Jim wrote, “Based on the back of the envelope calculations I did a while back and your test, I think your new bowsprit is anywhere from five to ten times stiffer than Douglas Fir, and can probably withstand a load at least five times greater before yield or fracture”.
+On seeing the finished result Jim wrote, “Based on the back of the envelope calculations I did and your test, I think your new bowsprit is anywhere from five to ten times stiffer than Douglas Fir, and can probably withstand a load at least five times greater before yield or fracture”.
 This was good to hear from a highly qualified engineer

 All’s well that end's well.